Soil Management in the Agricultural Land Reserve

 Joint Jurisdiction of the City and the ALC

-No person is allowed to remove soil or deposit fill on any lands located within the ALR, except in accordance with the City of Richmond and the ALC.
+No person is allowed to remove soil or deposit fill on any lands located within the ALR except in accordance with the City of Richmond and the ALC.
 Consequently, land owners or agents wanting to do so must obtain a permit from the City when the activity does not qualify for an "exemption" under "Part 3" of the Agricultural Land Reserve Use, Subdivision and Procedure Regulation.
-In addition, a permit is required when the activity is associated with the construction of a single family residence and the excavation or deposit exceeds 0.2 hectares of the entire parcel (ALC Policy No. L-15).
+In addition, a permit is required when the activity is associated with construction of a single family residence and the planned excavation or deposit is expected to exceed 0.2 hectares of the entire parcel (ALC Policy No. L-15).

 Soil Removal and Fill Deposition Application Process

-Environmental criteria may apply to your application, consequently you are advised to refer to the following information:
+Environmental criteria may apply to your application so you are advised to refer to the following: